 When Anderson was assigned to the Pentagon as chief of the Scandinavian Desk for Military Intelligence, they lived in Arlington, Virginia.
 After World War II ended, the family moved to Cambridge, Massachusetts to live with Anderson's parents and then to Brooklyn, New York.

-In 1947, they spent the summer in Woodbury, Connecticut, in a little cottage on 90 acres of land on Painter Hill Road owned by Mrs. Anderson's mother and her two unmarried sisters, Eleanor Hubbard and Marie Hubbard.
+In 1946, they spent the summer in Woodbury, Connecticut, in a little cottage on 90 acres of land on Painter Hill Road owned by Mrs. Anderson's mother and her two unmarried sisters, Eleanor Hubbard and Marie Hubbard.
 It was here that Anderson composed his most popular piece, Sleigh Ride.
-In 1949, the Andersons moved permanently to a house that had been converted from a barn on the same property and moved 100 feet to the foundation of the former house.
+In 1949, the Andersons moved permanently to a house that had been converted from an 1833 barn on the same property and moved 100 feet to the foundation of the former house.

 In October 1953, the family moved to a newly built house on Grassy Hill Road in Woodbury where Mrs. Anderson lived for the rest of her life and where her husband died at age 66.
 In contrast to her musically accomplished husband, Mrs. Anderson could not carry a tune or play an instrument.
 She recalled that as a student in Monticello, Illinois, she played E-flat alto horn in the high school band, "but it was just a few notes here and there like the last two beats in a waltz."